aplai168/mvp-pray/README.md

 Basic requirements:

+- Create a basic shortly app
+  * [ ] Build the listing view
+  * [ ] Build the shorten view
+  * [ ] Enable navigation between views

+- Validations
+  * [ ] Validate the shorten links form before it submits to the server

 - Sorting and filtering:
   * [ ] Display the links on the listing page sorted by visit count
   * [ ] Add a live-search box that displays only the links that match the search criteria
   * [ ] Allow the user to sort by other criteria, such as last visited time (hottest), latest (created_at), or visit count (populate)

-- Create a stats page per link
-  * [ ] Show clicks by time grouped into 5 min. intervals

-- Validations
-  * [ ] Validate the shorten links form before it submits to the server

-- Use a basic authentication system
-  * [ ] Require users to log in to see shortened links using $http interceptors
-  * [ ] Allow users to register through the front-end
-  * [ ] Save the user's info in a cookie and automatically log them back in when they return

-- Shorten new links feature:
-  * [ ] Allow users to 'quick-create' links from the homepage
-  * [ ] Give the user's an alert when they are shortening a link that already exists

 - Testing
   * [ ] Use karma to set up unit tests to test your factories and controllers
   * [ ] Use karma to set up end-to-end tests to test the flow of your Shortly

 Extra Credit:

-- Deployment:
-  * [ ] Deploy to heroku

-- Stats
-  * [ ] Use D3 to display interesting data about your links
-  * [ ] Show an hourly graph using d3 per clicks

 - Alerts:
   * [ ] Build a directive to display errors gracefully on the page